Chart Color Schemes

 Caboolture is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

 Caboolture's dwelling structure, as per the latest Census, consisted of 77.5% houses and 22.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-Brisbane metro had 73.5% houses and 26.5% other dwellings.
+In comparison, Brisbane metro had 73.5% houses and 26.5% other dwellings.
 Home ownership in Caboolture was at 21.5%, with mortgaged dwellings at 34.9% and rented ones at 43.6%.
-The median monthly mortgage repayment was $1,561, below Brisbane metro's $1,863.
-The median weekly rent was $310, compared to Brisbane metro's $380.
-Nationally, Caboolture's mortgage repayments were lower than the Australian average of $1,863, and rents were below the national figure of $375.
+The median monthly mortgage repayment in Caboolture was $1,561, below Brisbane metro's average of $1,863.
+The median weekly rent figure in Caboolture was recorded as $310, compared to Brisbane metro's $380.
+Nationally, Caboolture's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing